Newcastle student accommodation

 Located in the newly-developed area of Stephenson Quarter is Roman House, a must-see when looking for student flats in Newcastle.
 Less than a 15-minute walk to the University of Newcastle, Northumbria University, Newcastle Business School, and Newcastle College, this conveniently located set of apartments includes shared, studio and one-bedroom student flats in Newcastle.
 It also has lots of social spaces, an on-site gym and cinema room.

-When looking for private halls in Newcastle it’s worth checking out Newcastle Glassworks.
-This contemporary student accommodation has both shared and private accommodation, great social spaces, and 24-hour staff on hand for whatever you need.
-Located less than a 20-minute walk to both Northumbria University and the University of Newcastle, this student accommodation is a great mix of being close to campus and the city without living in the thick of it.
+When looking for private halls in Newcastle it’s worth checking out Portland Green Student Village.
+This contemporary student accommodation has both shared and private accommodation, great social spaces, and security staff on hand for whatever you need.
+Located around a 20-minute walk to both Northumbria University and the University of Newcastle, this student accommodation is a great mix of being close to campus and the city without living in the thick of it.
 Or, venture to one of many parks in Newcastle for some space and fresh air, perfect for walking, running and catching up with friends.
 It’s important to keep track of your mental health at university; check out our student well-being guide to make sure you’re looking after yourself like you should be.

-On your hunt for student accommodation in Newcastle, take a look at iQ Collingwood.
-Right next to Manors metro station, this accommodation is less than a 15-minute walk to both Northumbria University and the University of Newcastle and about a 10-minute walk to the city centre where you’ll find all the best bars, restaurants and shops.
-It offers both shared accommodation, private rooms, as well as penthouse en-suites with private roof terraces.
-There are also useful study and social spaces, a cinema room, and a 24-hour gym.
+On your hunt for student accommodation in Newcastle, take a look at Newcastle 1.
+Right next to Newcastle train station, this accommodation is a 20-minute walk to both Northumbria University and the University of Newcastle and a stone’s throw away from the city centre where you’ll find all the best bars, restaurants and shops.
+It offers both shared accommodation, private rooms, as well as en-suites.
+There are also useful study and social spaces and an on-site gym.

 Being a Student in Newcastle